Services

 • This is not a service offered at CPL.
 You are welcome to use any of our public access computers or other self-service devices.

-• CPL has nearly 110 computers for public use.
-A library card is not required to use these computers.
-Public computers are filtered per Michigan State law.
-Please note:
+• CPL has multiple areas with computers for public use.
+A library card is not required.

 • Public computers will only store your working files until the end of the day.
-Be sure to save your files to a USB flash drive or web storage
+Be sure to save your files to a USB flash drive or web storage.

-Free Wi-Fi, internet jacks, electrical outlets, and USB charging outlets are also available throughout the building.
-Internet connections provided by the library are unsecured and unencrypted; use at your own risk.
 Use of our Wi-Fi or public computers implies your acceptance of the Acceptable Use provisions of our Computing Resources Policy when you connect to the cpl network.

 Services at the Library